A free boundary model for transport induced neurite growth: Stationary solutions

 $\bullet$ Constant solutions with mass inside the neurites, i.e., $\bbf_j^\infty \neq (0,0)$.
 In this case, for $\lambda > 0$, the reaction term enforces $f_{-,j}^\infty = f_{+,j}^\infty=: f_j^\infty$.
 However, such solutions only exist if the nonlinearities at the boundary satisfy conditions so that \eqref{boundary-stat} holds.
 In this case, compatibility with a given total mass $m_\infty$ can be obtained by adjusting the concentration $\Lambda_{\text{som}}^\infty$, which decouples from the remaining equations.

 $\bullet$ Non-constant solutions, featuring boundary layers at the end of the neurites.

 A natural question is the existence of non-constant stationary solutions as well as their uniqueness and stability properties which we postpone to future work.
-Instead, we focus on conditions for the existence of non-trivial constant solutions.
+Instead, we focus on conditions for the existence of non-trivial constant solutions. {Let us note, however, that even if the biological system reaches a stationary state in terms of the length of the neurites, we would still expect a flux of vesicles through the system (i.e., the system will still be out of thermodynamic equilibrium).
+Thus, the fluxes at the boundary would be non-zero and one would expect non-constant stationary solutions even in this case.}